 Yes, you can buy car insurance with a learner’s permit, but you usually can’t register a car without a license.
 Additionally, many insurance companies will only sell insurance to a driver with a learner's permit if they get a driver's license within 30 to 45 days.

-You’ll learn why that is in this article, plus you’ll find answers to these related questions:

-- Do you need insurance with a learner’s permit?

-- How can you get car insurance without a license?

-- What are the best car insurance companies for permit drivers?

-- How much does learner driver insurance cost?

-Does a permit driver need insurance?

-All drivers need some form of insurance.
-However, learner drivers with permits often don’t need their own car insurance.
-This is because the car the permit driver uses should be insured — and that insurance should cover the car the permit driver is operating.

-To | Yes, you can buy car insurance with a learner’s permit, but you usually can’t register a car without a license.
-Additionally, many insurance companies will only sell insurance to a driver with a learner's permit if they get a driver's license within 30 to 45 days.

-You’ll learn why that is in this article, plus you’ll find answers to these related questions:
+You’ll learn why that is in this article, which also answers these related questions:

 - Do you need insurance with a learner’s permit?

 - How can you get car insurance without a license?

 - What are the best car insurance companies for permit drivers?

 - How much does learner driver insurance cost?

 Does a permit driver need insurance?

 All drivers need some form of insurance.
 However, learner drivers with permits often don’t need their own car insurance.
 This is because the car the permit driver uses should be insured — and that insurance should cover the car the permit driver is operating.